okteto/openfaas-nodejs/README.md

 TODO:
-1. Update sample to use `nodemon` for automatic reload
+1. Update `okteto.yaml` to use `nodemon` for automatic reload instead of starting and stopping `fwatchdog`